wojtekmach/keathley.github.io/_posts/2018/2018-08-10-wallaby-is-looking-for-new-maintainers.md

 During that time my only connection to Elixir was Wallaby.
 It provided a tangible link to this community I wanted so desperately be in.
 And luckily for me the effort eventually paid off.
-I got to give a [talk at Elixir](https://www.youtube.com/watch?v=TjOXbDJ-yw8) about Wallaby.
-I got speak at erlang factory (back when it was still called erlang factory) and elixirdaze.
+I got to give a [talk at ElixirConf](https://www.youtube.com/watch?v=TjOXbDJ-yw8) about Wallaby.
+I got to speak at erlang factory (back when it was still called erlang factory) and ElixirDaze.
 Traveling to conferences enabled me to meet other Elixir folks like my dear friend Lance Halvorsen.
 Not only did Lance introduce me to Mission Chinese but trusted me enough to help get my first Elixir job.
 I got to meet people like Ben Marx, Johnny Winn, James Fish, Dave Thomas,